 Asked by an interested collector what it was possible to find out about him, I started from his Will, a complicated document some sixteen pages long.
 It gives many details concerning his estate but, perhaps more interestingly, specifies that ‘I desire that my body may be buried at Wooburn in the County of Bucks near to the remains of my first wife and daughter & that my funeral be organised in such manner as my trustees and ex[ecut]ors hereinafter appointed shall think proper’.

-After some trouble finding the church, now seldom used, we stumbled on the ivy-covered tomb [photo].
-Though much worn, enough of the inscription remained to identify the tomb as that of Richard Crossley.
+Though much worn on arrival at St. Paul's Church, Wooburn we found the tomb in the corner of the cemetery and there was enough of the inscription remaining to identify the tomb as that of Richard Crossley.
 Crossley’s executors had followed his wishes, erecting a substantial monument to him and his wife Sally.

 Ongoing research may provide a fuller transcript — there are many points of interest in what we were able to decipher: